longitude-jyang/Probabilistic-sensitivity-framework/README.md

 # 2. Demonstration examples

 To implement the numerical case studies, you need to download the sensitivity code of [TEDS](/../../../../longitude-jyang/TEDS-ToolboxEngineeringDesignSensitivity) from a different repository.
 The three cases studies call TEDS for the sensitivity analysis.
-The functions for the three cases are [call_caseNo1.m](/code/call_caseNo1.m) etc
+The functions for the three cases are [call_caseNo1.m](/code/call_caseNo1.m) etc. For case 2 and 3, the hydrodynamic code [CHAOS](https://github.com/longitude-jyang/hydro-suite) is used.
+In addition, for case 2, the fatigue failure results are based on 5000 Monte Carlo simulations.
+The MC data is saved as *.mat file (~450 MB) and it can be found [here](https://www.dropbox.com/s/h5apdcgymz4yzfc/MR_RS2_FATIGUE_N5000_11-06-2020%2008-26.mat?dl=0).
+These data is necessary to reproduce the results for Case 2.

 ## 2.1 Case-1